spraakbanken/korp-frontend/README.md

 - [Backend documentation](https://github.com/spraakbanken/korp-backend/)
 - Sparv - The pipeline used to tag and otherwise process raw Swedish-language corpus data is documented [here](https://spraakbanken.gu.se/sparv)
 - [Our Korp configuration directory](https://github.com/spraakbanken/korp-frontend-sb/) (supplement to documentation)

-# Breaking changes
-- In order to benefit from superior tooling Korp migrated away from Coffeescript and now uses plain Javascript instead.
-This has been done semi-automatically using [decaffeinate](https://decaffeinate-project.org).
-You should replace any Coffeescript code in your fork with the equivalent Javascript.

 # Getting started